goodshuffle/goodshuffle-developer-site/content/docs/setup/custom-setup.md

 2. An element used to display item details when an item card is clicked.
 1. A floating-action-button that toggles the display of a wishlist.
-1. A hidden SVG sprite that is reference by other webcomponents.
+1. A hidden SVG sprite that is reference by other web components.

 ```
 <div class="gspro-gallery-omni-present">